 - 15 oz can fruit cocktail

-Whisk together all purpose flour, whole wheat flour, baking soda, cinnamon, salt, mace, allspice and nutmeg in a medium bowl.
+- Whisk together 1 ¼ cups all-purpose flour, 1 cup whole wheat flour, 1 ½ teaspoon baking soda, 1 teaspoon cinnamon, ½ teaspoon salt, ¼ teaspoon mace, ¼ teaspoon ground allspice, and ¼ teaspoon freshly grated or ground nutmeg in a medium bowl.
 Set aside.

-Lightly beat eggs using a stand mixer or hand mixer on medium speed.
-Add sugar and vanilla.
+- Lightly beat 2 large eggs using a stand mixer or hand mixer on medium speed.
+Add 1 cup sugar and 1 teaspoon vanilla.
 Beat on high for 2-3 minutes until light and foamy.
-Turn mixer to low speed and slowly add flour mixture.
-Mix until flour mixture is incorporated - it will be very dry.
-Add fruit cocktail with it's liquid and mix until just incorporated.
-Turn mixture off and Finish mixing with a spatula to ensure all dry bits are mixed in.
+Turn mixer to low speed and slowly add the flour mixture.
+Mix until incorporated - it will be very dry.
+Add 15 oz can fruit cocktail with its liquid and mix until just incorporated.
+Turn mixer off and finish mixing with a spatula to ensure all dry bits are mixed in.

-Pour batter into prepared cake pan and smooth with a spatula.
-Sprinkle coconut evenly over the top of the batter.
+- Pour the batter into the prepared cake pan and smooth with a spatula.
+Sprinkle 1 ¼ cups unsweetened shredded coconut evenly over the top of the batter.
 Bake until a skewer inserted in the middle of the cake comes out clean, 35-40 minutes.

-While cake is baking, melt butter in a small saucepan over medium heat.
-Once melted, add whipping cream and sugar.
+- While cake is baking, melt ½ cup (1 stick) unsalted butter in a small saucepan over medium heat.
+Once melted, add ½ cup whipping cream and ½ cup sugar.
 Bring to a boil over medium heat and simmer for 5 minutes to form a syrup.
 Remove from heat.